Best Chocolate Bars in the World

 > And lest you think chocolate is nothing more than a palate-pleasing indulgence, we have details on the numerous health benefits of eating this mood-enhancing sweet treat as well as its abilities as an aphrodisiac.

-In 1948, Michel Cluizel took over his family’s pastry business in Normandy, France, where travelers still flock to learn the secrets of chocolate-making at his “Chocolatrium.”
+In 1948, Michel Cluizel took over his family’s pastry business in Normandy, France.
+Travelers still flock to learn the secrets of chocolate-making at his “Chocolatrium.”

 In 2012, Cluizel opened a second Chocolatrium; in West Berlin, New Jersey.
 (The only other American outlet is their Manhattan storefront.)
-Visitors to the European and American Chocolatriums (or is that Chocolatria?) are walked through the chocolate creation process and the history of the Cluizel brand, offered a sneak peek into the Cluizel workshop, then feast on fanciful bonbons like caramel mushrooms, “cappuccinos” filled with coffee ganache and macarolats — macaroons with different flavored coatings and fillings.
+Visitors to the European and American Chocolatriums are walked through the chocolate creation process and history of the Cluizel brand.
+They are offered a sneak peek into the Cluizel workshop, then feast on fanciful bonbons like caramel mushrooms, “cappuccinos” filled with coffee ganache and macarolats — macaroons with different flavored coatings and fillings.

 > Our pick: Mokaya 66 % Dark Chocolate

 The flavors we taste-tested ranged from the creamy, caramel-filled Coffee Toffee to the earthy and bitter 100% cacao Peru bar (not for the faint of heart).
 Our unanimous favorite emerged as the Goji Berries in Sesame Nougat, a milk chocolate bar studded with dried goji berries and filled with layers of green tea ganache, homemade nougat and soy and sesame filling.
 In addition to creating their hand-scooped chocolates in-house, Zotter is an independent bean-to-bar producer that prides itself on using organic, fair-trade quality cocoa beans and runs the company entirely on eco-power.